2015 October: Day trip to climb Mt Namadgi from Yankee Hat carpark, ACT, Australia

 Today's climb - Mt Namadgi

-Continuing my effort to climb the 11 highest peaks in ACT ...
+Continuing my effort to climb all the 13 over 1700-meter peaks in ACT ...

-Today's climb is to Mt Namadgi, 1784 meters, 6th highest named peak in ACT, and one of the remotest mountains in ACT.
+Today's climb, with BR, is to Mt Namadgi, 1791 meters.
+In my list above, it is the 6th highest named peak, and one of the remotest mountains in ACT.

 The view from the summit is excellent.
-But to get there is not so simple ... this trip costs us (BR and I) 19.5 hours !!!
+But to get there is not so simple ... this trip costs us 19.5 hours !!!